Distributed-Validators-Synctems/Synchronize-with-DVS/README.md

 - We care about each other, like about ourselvs: DVS-Validators take on reputational and financial risks in the case of a mistake or unforeseen circumstances <br />

 **And of course, this is good reputation and new perspective for validator!** <br />
-When you want to join new test-net, you are not just lonely enthusiast any more - you are the part of Decentralized Autonomus Synchronization! <br />
+When you want to join new test-net, you are not just lonely enthusiast any more - you are the part of Decentralized Autonomous Synchronization! <br />
 It means, that projects will understand, that they will get a validator that is supported by many other validators, and in case of unforeseen circumstances, the Network and delegators will receive compensation for any lose. <br />

 ## We are responsible for our actions!